What is a Solar Farm?

 By utilizing the power of the sun, solar farms help replace fossil fuels and reduce greenhouse gas emissions.

+They are a key component in the transition to a cleaner and greener future.
 Solar farms generate revenue by producing energy for the power grid, making them financially advantageous with a 12-20% return on investment.

 Utility-scale solar farms encompass vast areas of land, featuring hundreds of thousands of solar panels that generate electricity distributed on high-voltage power lines.